 If you’ve dropped off a kid for their freshman year of college, I bet you have a hilarious story about something that happened on move-in day that had you thinking to yourself, “There is no way I can just leave my kid here.
 He’s never gonna make it.
 He may be an academic all-star, but common sense and maturity-wise?
 He’s got nothing!”

 That same child is now in graduate school for higher education and spends his days teaching classes to clueless freshmen on how to succeed at college.
-How that came to pass is something akin to a magical maturity time machine that takes place during the four years of college, much the same way toddlers go from pooping in their pants one year to only three years later confidently marching into a kindergarten classroom.
+How that came to pass is akin to a magical maturity time machine during the four years of college.
+It is the same way toddlers go from pooping in their pants one year to only three years later confidently marching into a kindergarten classroom.

 I promise, it happens!

-Changes can you expect from first year to senior year
+Changes can you expect from the first year to senior year

 1. Let’s NOT party!

-The majority of college freshmen have more free time than they know what to do with, and that lends itself to a plethora of bad choices to fill that time, most of which can be summed up into a “doing all the things my parents never let me do” category.
+Most college freshmen have more free time than they know what to do with, and that lends itself to a plethora of bad choices to fill that time, most of which can be summed up into the “doing all the things my parents never let me do” category.
 Thankfully, that eventually gets old, and self-monitoring of infantile behavior kicks in somewhere late sophomore year when kids realize being stupid drunk just means you’re stupid AND drunk.

 Fact — They WILL outgrow partying.